Battle of Paris (Tennessee): Battle

 On the morning of March 11, 1862 around 11:00am while the reconnaissance force of the 5th Iowa advanced towards Paris two mounted Confederate pickets were spotted by the battalion several miles near the outskirts of Paris.
 Captain Bullis of the 1st Missouri Light Artillery arrived with his battery and Captain Croft moved forward without waiting for the arrival of the other two battalions of the 5th Iowa.
 It was not until 5:00pm that the 1st Battalion under Croft reached Paris and proceeded with an attack on the Confederate pickets.

 Captain Croft instructed Lieutenant Frederick A. Williams of Company A from Whitestown, Indiana, and a detail of 20 men to continue on to Paris and secure the road for the rest of the battalion.
-Within 300 yards of the town, Lieutenant Williams was ambushed by an outlying picket of eight more Confederates.
-William's detachment was quickly encircled by the rebels and surrendered quickly surrendered.
+Within 300 yards of the town, Lieutenant Williams was ambushed by an outlying picket which surrounded him and he was forced to surrender.
 Thurber's battery fired upon Confederate positions with both round shot and canister shot causing fires to break out in the Confederate encampment inside Paris according to Thurber's report.
 According to the book The Roster and Record of Iowa Soldiers in the War of the Rebellion the battle is described as the following: "After a few rounds had been fired, Captain Lower, with Companies A and B, made a charge upon the enemy's line but encountered fallen timber, behind which the enemy was posted, and was compelled to fall back under a severe fire and rejoin the main force.
 The guns were then all placed in position, and, after a heavy and rapid fire had for some time been directed against the enemy's position, his line was seen to waiver and give way".Croft's detachment soon learned that King's 1st Kentucky Cavalry Battalion were soon to be reinforced with infantry and was hence compelled to withdrawal from Paris back to Fort Heiman.
 The next day Croft met with Lieutenant Colonel Patrick, who had crossed the river the day before with the 2nd and 3rd Battalions, about three miles from Fort Heiman.
 Although much of the Confederate camp was decimated the skirmish is considered a Confederate victory.